 Stay in the city centre or in the Lesser Town (Mala Strana), the historical centre of the city.

-- Adria Hotel for its sustainable practices and location right in Wenceslas Square.
+• Adria Hotel for its sustainable practices and location right in Wenceslas Square.
 Here historic charm meets modern amenities.
+The hotel is less than 1 km away from Old Town Square, so you can easily reach the Astronomical Clock and other sights on foot.

-- For a slightly cheaper option, the Mosaic House is a nice choice.
-This eco-hotel is part hostel as well.
+• For a slightly cheaper option, the Mosaic House is a nice choice.
+This carbon-neutral hotel is a part hostel as well.
+The hotel is a 15-minute walk from the Old Town Square, and close to attractions in the modern city like the Prague Botanical Garden.

 Rome